InnovAnon-Inc/InnovAnon-Inc.github.io/_pages/rites.md

 ### The Rite of the Rising  Sun
 Sun-gazing Dhyana Meditation at sunrise.
+This marks the completion of the morning rituals.

 ### The Rite of the Setting Sun
 Sun-gazing Dhyana Meditation at sunset.
+This marks the beginning of the evening rituals.

+### The Rite of the Black   Sun
+Visualization technique to be performed between sunset and sunrise.

+### Evening Meditation
+Another of the optimal times to meditate, followed by the Silver Key Ceremony and then sleep.

 ### The Silver Key Ceremony
 Reduces the chances of slipping into unconsciousness when trying to enter a trance.